Recommendations for patient's

 Life After Treatment

-Life after treatment with Ozempic, Mounjaro, or Zepbound is about maintaining the progress you’ve made and building sustainable habits for long-term health.
-While the medication helps regulate appetite and weight, lasting results come from a balanced lifestyle.
+Life after treatment is about maintaining the progress you’ve made and building sustainable habits for long-term health.
+While the bariatric surgery helps regulate appetite and weight, lasting results come from a balanced lifestyle.
 A nutrient-rich diet, regular physical activity, and mindful eating become essential to preventing weight regain.
 Hydration, proper sleep, and stress management also play key roles in overall well-being.
 Regular check-ups with a healthcare provider ensure continued success and help make adjustments if needed.
 With consistency and dedication, weight loss can be maintained, leading to improved confidence, energy, and overall quality of life.)

-Ozempic (semaglutide) and similar medications, like Wegovy and Mounjaro, are used to help with type 2 diabetes and weight loss.
-But they’re not right for everyone.
+All types of bariatric surgery, help with type 2 diabetes and weight loss.
 Here’s a simple guide to when they might be helpful and when they could be risky.

-If you're planning to get pregnant after taking Ozempic, it's recommended to stop at least two months beforehand.
+• If you're planning to get pregnant after Bariatric procedure, it's recommended to avoid pregnancy for 18 months.
 There isn’t enough research to confirm its safety during pregnancy, and it may affect fetal development and nutrient absorption.
 If you need diabetes management, your doctor may suggest safer alternatives.
 For weight control, focus on a healthy diet and exercise.
 Always consult your doctor to ensure a safe transition.